samuel-s-marques/samuel-s-marques.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Passionate about computing and technology since a young age.
 Junior full stack developer entering the mobile development market.
-Currently learning Flutter and working from home to Crowe Macro.
+Currently learning Flutter and working from home at Crowe Macro.

 Samuel Marques has worked in technology for 6 months.
 He is an app developer at Crowe Macro, one of the main auditing and consulting companies in Brazil, and he is developing a HR app.